RomagnaMarco/GoogleCyberSecurityCertificate/III. Connect and Protect: Networks and Network Security/Module_3_Notes.md

 IP spoofing: a network attack performed when an attacker changes the source IP of a data packet to impersonate an authorized system and gain access to a network.

+## Common IP spoofing attacks
+- On-path attack: malicious actor places themselves in the middle of an authorized connection and intercepts or altlers the data in transit
+- Replay attack: malicious actor intercepts a data packet in transit and delays it or repeats it at another time.
+- Smurf attack: an attacker sniffs an unauthorized user's IP address and floods it with packets

+Firewalls can be configured to protect against IP spoofing and encryption should always be implemented to protect your data.